 "Let me tell you,'' said judge L.A.
 Reid.
 "If you walked into my office right now and performed like that, you'd have a worldwide recording contract.
 I love everything about you.''

 Judge Nicole Scherzinger said: "You make girl groups look good, honey.''

 Simon Cowell, in a rare moment of praise said: "This is better than I could have thought.
 There is a drought in the market for a group like you."

 And Paula Abdul, who mentored the group, coaching them on this performance, was visibly shaken and moved by the group's performance.

 "I've put in a lot of hours with you, learned a lot about you,'' she said, her voice shaking with emotion.
 "You of all the groups had a lot to prove.
 You made me really proud.''

 The show’s grand prize is a $5 million recording contract and a commercial spot to be aired during next year’s Super Bowl.

 Fletcher, a Wall High School senior and a captain of the girls varsity volleyball team, has defied odds and stayed in the competition where thousands of singing hopefuls have failed.

-She was cut from one round of the show and it appeared her nationally televised run was over.
+.
 But later in that same show, the judges announced that Fletcher had been grouped with three other women who were also cut as solo acts.
 Together, they would be allowed to continue on the competition as a group.